huberthickman/HamClockLauncher/README.md

 # HamClock Launcher

 A wxPython-based GUI launcher for [HamClock](https://www.clearskyinstitute.com/ham/HamClock/), providing an easy-to-use interface for running and monitoring HamClock web applications.
-It is distributed as a self containted .app, require no installation of any software to use the HamClock.
+It is distributed as a self-contained .app, this requiring no installation of any software to use the HamClock.

 ![HamClockLauncher](readme_images/HamClockLauncher.png)